echeran/smile-of-murugan/webbook/chapter01.md

 First of Kāňci.

-In the domain of Vedānta, all the three major schools had their origin in the South: Sankara (born in 788 at Kaladi in North Travancore) was a Kerala Brahmin.
+In the domain of Vedānta, all the three major schools had their origin in the South: Śaṅkara (born in 788 at Kaladi in North Travancore) was a Kerala Brahmin.
 One may go on enumerating hundreds of Sanskrit works in the field of belles-lettres, rhetoric, grammar, lexicography, commentatorial literature, philosophy etc., all of them written in the South.
 This we will not do, naturally;
-it is important, however, to appreciate the fact that Sanskrit literary works are an integral and intrinsic part of the literary heritage of the *South* and that Sanskrit was the language of learning and higher culture throughout South India, though, of course, to a
+it is important, however, to appreciate the fact that *Sanskrit* literary works are an integral and intrinsic part of the literary heritage of the *South* and that Sanskrit was the language of learning and higher culture throughout South India, though, of course, to a